 As the reimbursement of visa fees is classed as earnings by the UK tax authority, the University must deduct tax and national insurance contributions (NICs), where appropriate.

-You will be asked to self-declare whether you were present and resident in the UK in the two years prior to arriving in the UK on your Tier 2 visa.
+You will be asked to self-declare whether you were present and resident in the UK in the two years prior to arriving in the UK on your Global Talent or Skilled Worker visa.
 The University will use this self-declaration to assess whether or not to deduct tax and NICs from the payment made.

 Whilst the visa fee reimbursement form does explain the tax rules, the University is unable to provide individual tax advice.
 Therefore if you are in any doubt about your tax status, you should contact the UK tax authority, HMRC, on 0300 200 3300.